Degenerate coupled-cluster theory: Theories

 (2) {\it Applicability:} $\Delta$CC theory can home in on any state out of order with any numbers of $\alpha$- and $\beta$-spin electrons, spin multiplicities, or spatial symmetries.
-In contrast, EOM-CC theory can determine the energies of several lowest-lying states using a trial-vector algorithm,\cite{Bartlett1972,Bartlett1973,Davidson1975,Hirao1982} which is robust and extremely efficient.
-The latter algorithm may, nonetheless, miss some lower-lying states with high spin multiplicities depending on the initial guesses, and has difficulty homing on in high-lying states such as core excitations/ionizations.
-However, most applications of EOM-CC theory are spectral simulation of one-photon absorption, ionization, etc., and its selective superior performance for excitations/ionizations with sizable one-photon transition probabilities may be deemed a practical advantage.
+It has roots for all possible states spanned by a basis set.
+In contrast, EOM-CC theory has a smaller number of roots, which are determined from the lower-energy side using a trial-vector algorithm.\cite{Bartlett1972,Bartlett1973,Davidson1975,Hirao1982} Although this algorithm is robust and efficient, it can miss high-spin states or interior states such as core excited or ionized states.
+(There are, however, ways to go around this shortcoming.\cite{Zuev2015,Peng2015}) Most applications of EOM-CC theory are spectral simulation of one-photon absorption, ionization, etc., and its selective superior performance for transitions with sizable one-photon transition probabilities may be considered a practical advantage.
 EOM-CC theory also naturally defines oscillator strengths for the transitions from the ground state, which may prove more cumbersome with $\Delta$CC theory, where the wave functions of two different references are not necessarily orthogonal to each other.

-(3) {\it Computational Cost:} $\Delta$CC theory solves nonlinear $t$-amplitude equations for any state, and suffers from convergence difficulties far more frequently than EOM-CC theory, whose algorithms are exceedingly stable. $\Delta$CC theory also encounters complex energies\cite{Zivkovic1978,Paldus1993,Piecuch1994} more often than EOM-CC theory.
-The latter too can have complex energies in principle, but almost never does in practice. $\Delta$CC theory has the same cost scaling per state as EOM-CC theory of the same rank, e.g., $O(n^4)$ for CCS, $O(n^6)$ for CCSD, etc., where $n$ is the number of spin-orbitals.
-However, the prefactor of the cost function of $\Delta$CC theory is much greater than that of EOM-CC theory at least in the primitive optimal-scaling algorithm of the former implemented in this study.
+(3) {\it Computational Cost:} $\Delta$CC theory solves nonlinear $T$-amplitude equations for any state, and suffers from convergence difficulties more frequently than EOM-CC theory, whose algorithms are exceedingly stable. $\Delta$CC theory also encounters complex energies\cite{Zivkovic1978,Paldus1993,Piecuch1994} more often than EOM-CC theory.
+(The latter can also have complex energies in principle, but almost never does in practice.) $\Delta$CC theory has the same cost scaling per state as EOM-CC theory of the same rank, e.g., $O(n^4)$ for CCS, $O(n^6)$ for CCSD, etc., where $n$ is the number of spin-orbitals.
+However, the prefactor of the cost function of $\Delta$CC theory is greater than that of EOM-CC theory at least in the primitive optimal-scaling algorithm of the former implemented in this study.